Teen charged in deadly shooting of 8-year-old Houston boy

-HOUSTON, Texas (KTRK) --An arrest has been made in the case of a drive-by shooting that led to the death of an 8-year-old boy.
+HOUSTON, Texas (KTRK) --An arrest has been made in the drive-by shooting that led to the death of an 8-year-old Houston boy.

 HPD Homicide has arrested Devonte Lockett, 17, & charging him with March 1 murder of 8-year-old Tristian Hutchins as Tristian & his younger sister sat in a car at 3944 Scott St. Mayor @SylvesterTurner & I will discuss further tomorrow at 2 p.m. press conference at HPD HQ. pic.twitter.com/LGVnAIIBR0— Chief Art Acevedo (@ArtAcevedo) April 6, 2018